AutoEval Done Right: Using Synthetic Data for Model Evaluation: Evaluating Model Performance from Pairwise Comparisons

 \subsection{Autoevaluation of LLMs from Pairwise Preferences}

-We evaluated our approach on the Chatbot Arena dataset~\cite{Zheng2023-zy,chiang2024chatbot}.
-Each observation contains an initial prompt, responses from two different LLMs, and a binary preference over these responses, either from a human expert or from another LLM, \texttt{gpt-4}.
-Conveniently, the same prompts are used to collect both types of preferences, allowing us to easily benchmark our approach.
-In total, the dataset contains paired expert and \texttt{gpt-4} preferences for 3,355 data points, each corresponding to a question, as well as answers from two different LLMs~(out of six in total).
+We evaluated our approach on the Chatbot Arena project~\cite{chiang2024chatbot}.
+We first extracted 16K observations from the Chatbot Arena dataset, in which a total of 20 recent LLMs were compared~(Table~S1).
+Each observation contains a prompt written by a human, responses from two of the 20 LLMs, and the preference of the human over the two responses.
+For each observation, we used \texttt{gpt-4o-mini} as a judge~\cite{Zheng2023-zy} by prompting it to identify the most useful response, following the same prompting approach as \cite{li2024-ah}.
+We focused on scenarios where only a few of the 16K human preferences were available, and compared our approach (using both available human preferences and all \texttt{gpt-4o-mini} preferences) to the classical approach.

-We observed that the BT coefficients were better estimated by \texttt{PPI++} than by the classical approach, hinting that the point estimates of AutoEval are more accurate~(Figure~\ref{fig:llm}a).
-We also observed ESS showing a 20 to 25\% improvement over the classical approach~(Figure~\ref{fig:llm}b).
+Results are shown in Figure~\ref{fig:llm}.
+We observed that the BT coefficients were better estimated by \texttt{PPI++} than by the classical approach, hinting that the point estimates of AutoEval are more accurate~(Figure~\ref{fig:llm}a). \texttt{PPI++} also produced calibrated, and tighter confidence intervals than the classical approach~(Figure~\ref{fig:cis}, Table~\ref{table:coverage_analysis}) We also observed ESS showing a 20\% to 25\% improvement over the classical approach~(Figure~\ref{fig:llm}b).
 Finally, we observed that the estimated rankings of the models were more correlated with the true rankings when using \texttt{PPI++}~(Figure~\ref{fig:llm}c).

-Supplement~\ref{supp:llm_winrate} and Figure~\ref{fig:llm_main} provide results for the simpler task of estimating the win rate of \texttt{gpt-3.5-turbo} against other LLMs, showing again a substantial improvement over the classical approach due to the use of \texttt{gpt-4} preferences.
+We also studied other choices of LLM judges~(Figure~\ref{fig:llm_ess_multi}).
+Similar to the protein fitness experiment, the quality of the LLM judge had a large impact on the performance of our approach.
+Furthermore, we observed that all considered judges allowed our approach to outperform the classical approach, obtaining ESS improvements between 20\% to 35\% depending on the LLM judge.